jonathansp/guess-language/README.md

 # guess-language
-Guess the idiom of a text
+Guess the natural language of a text